Preventing Account Fraud

 - File a report with your local police.
 You may wish to file a report with the local police department.
-Even if the police can't catch the identity thief, having a police report can help you clear up your credit records later on.
+Even if the police can't catch the identity thief, having a police report can help you clear up your credit records later.

 - Always consider strong passwords.
-Keep strong passwords on all of your accounts and if you discover that your information has been involved in a breach, change your password immediately.
+Keep strong passwords on all your accounts, and if you discover that your information has been involved in a breach, change your password immediately.

 What is a phishing scam?